 Adding to that are hundreds of bronze lanterns hanging inside the inner buildings.
 These lanterns are only lit twice a year during two Lantern Festivals: one in early February and one in mid-August.
 But visitors to Kasuga Taisha can still see some lit-up lanterns inside a small room at the back of the temple.

 3. The Nara Deer

 When speaking of Nara, the image of a freely roaming deer might come up in many people’s minds.
 Worshipped as the messengers of the Shinto kami, the deer has long been an unseparated part of Nara.
-The city hosts more than 1200 sika deer which often gathered in and around Nara Park.
+The city hosts more than 1,200 sika deer which often gather in and around Nara Park.
 Visitors can encounter them virtually everywhere, from the ground of the Tōdai-ji, the Wakayama hills to the lantern-lined entrance of the Kasuga Taisha.
-Even the receptionist at our ryokan jokingly recommended that: “Follow the deer and you will be able to see all of Nara’s main attractions.”
+Even the receptionist at our ryokan jokingly recommended: “Follow the deer and you will be able to see all of Nara’s main attractions.”

 Similar to the deer in Miyajima, Nara’s deer have become accustomed to humans.
 That’s why they are generally tame.
 However, some might turn aggressive if they think you will feed them.
 Some are wiser and have learned to bow to visitors to ask to be fed.
 And good behavior usually brings more rewards.
 The deer’s favorite snack is crackers that are sold for 150¥ per pack.

 - Nara is easily accessible by trains from both Kyoto and Osaka.
 It takes less than one hour and you can choose either the Japan Railways (JR) or Kintetsu Railways.